apache/zeppelin/helium_packages.md

 # Helium Packages

-From Zeppelin-0.7, you can load/unload a pluggable Apache Zeppelin Visualization package on runtime through [Helium framework](https://issues.apache.org/jira/browse/ZEPPELIN-533) in Zeppelin.
+From Zeppelin-0.7, you can load/unload a pluggable Apache Zeppelin package on runtime through [Helium framework](https://issues.apache.org/jira/browse/ZEPPELIN-533) in Zeppelin.
-Since it's a npm packge, surely can be published to [npm registry](https://www.npmjs.com/).
+Since it's a [npm packge](https://docs.npmjs.com/getting-started/what-is-npm), surely can be published to [npm registry](https://docs.npmjs.com/misc/registry).
 Here are the lists of Helium packages registered in the registry.
 If you need more information about how you can use the below packages in Zeppelin, see [How it works](https://zeppelin.apache.org/docs/latest/development/writingzeppelinvisualization.html#how-it-works).
 Or you can also create your own package as described in [Write new Visualization](https://zeppelin.apache.org/docs/latest/development/writingzeppelinvisualization.html#write-new-visualization) section.